Moving to Australia from New Zealand?

 Gold Coast

-The Gold Coast is one of the fastest-growing cities in Australia and attracts a lot of tourists with 12 million visitors a year.
-Its home to 500,000 people, making it the sixth largest city in Australia and is a diverse cosmopolitan place to live.
+The Gold Coast is one of the fastest-growing cities in Australia and attracts a lot of tourists, with 12 million visitors a year.
+Its population is 500,000, making it the sixth-largest city in Australia.
+It is a diverse, cosmopolitan place to live.

-The cost of living is very affordable but real estate is rising strongly.
+Living costs are affordable, but real estate prices are rising strongly.
 The central hub is filled with high-rise apartments and hotels, many bars and clubs, a busy shopping district with all the top brands and an amazing surf beach.

 Population: 500,000 people